Never Say Never (Basement Jaxx song): Release

-The original mix of "Never Say Never" was initially released worldwide on 27 June 2014, and was sent to dance/EDM stations on 1 July.
-It is a single off their sixth studio album Junto where it is listed as the fourth track.
-Special editions of the album have also came with an extended mix of the song.
+The original mix of "Never Say Never" was first released on 27 June 2014.
+It was released as a single from their sixth studio album Junto (2014), where it is its fourth track.
 An accompanying music video, written and directed by Saman Kesh, premiered on 21 July 2014.
 In the video, Japanese scientists make a robot that can twerk.
 Tiësto's remix with MOTi was released on 22 July.
 The original track came out with the Gotsome Bring It Back and Wayward remixes in digital stores on 15 August.
 On 2 September, Mart Knight's remix of the song was released.